 (1) In this section —

-“costs of a proceeding” means costs of, or incidental to, a proceeding of the Tribunal, other than costs of a party.
+costs of a proceeding means costs of, or incidental to, a proceeding of the Tribunal, other than costs of a party.

 (2) The Tribunal may order that all or any of the costs of a proceeding be paid by a party.